Skip to content

 Venue distribution and the migration factor

-FTM perps are listed on Binance, Bybit, OKX, and Hyperliquid.
+FTM perps trade on Binance, Bybit, OKX, and Hyperliquid.
 The migration from FTM to S adds a complication: venues are at different stages of recognizing the new S token versus the legacy FTM ticker.
 PerpFinder tracks both tickers where available and we observe funding differences between venues that have completed the migration update and those still quoting legacy FTM.

 Coinalyze's FTM data shows OI that closely tracks Sonic ecosystem adoption pace and the migration completion status.